Kompjoeter/Generation-Station-Random-Walker/README.md

 The user interface is based of a seperate project I made, [Responsive Template Canvas UI](https://github.com/RanDByyp/Responsive-Template-Canvas-UI).

-My purpose for making this project was to get familiar with the p5.js library and used it to test my 'Responsive Template Canvas UI'.
+My purpose for making this project was to get familiar with the p5.js library and I used it to test my 'Responsive Template Canvas UI'.

 # Contents
 * **HTML**